Klasse-Digitale-Grafik/tutorials/Webhosting-Domain.md

 - **Server** often means a (virtual) computer, that you can configure to your own needs.
 Of course you can also install a AMP environment to serve your website.
 But in some cases you will have install all the software yourself.
 - **Managed** means that you don’t have to configure the server software yourself via the command line, but the provider offers you a user-interface (e.g. Plesk) to configure the server behaviour and install software
 - **Shared, virtual, vServer, VPS** means that you share the physical machine with other customers, which is the most common practice and also consumes less electricity
+- **SSD** Solid State Drives are about 2x faster than conventional HDD and consume less energy
 - **Dedicated** is the opposite of shared, meaning that you alone execute on one physical machine
 - **Availability** % of time, the service/machine is accessable from the internet.
 99.9% uptime means 45min downtime per month
 - **AMP Stack** Apache + MySQL + PHP is the classic website software stack, required for Kirby or Wordpress-websites